 But Jess isn’t entirely sure what the point of LinkedIn is.

 Sometimes she comments on one of Tara’s contentious posts and immediately wishes she hadn’t, the flurry of notifications keeps disrupting her “actual” work.

 Then there are the odd notifications – ‘Joe Smith viewed your profile’.
 Who is Joe Smith?
 Why did he view it?
 Is this a good thing?

 What should Jess be getting out of LinkedIn?

-Obviously Jess doesn’t know this, but Joe has had an idea – a forum for property owners where he can share tips on energy use and collaborate with some of his network of trades.
+Jess doesn’t know this, but Joe has had an idea – a forum for property owners where he can share tips on energy use and collaborate with some of his network of trades.
 He has lots of contacts with the same target audience but he hasn’t worked out how to put everything together.
-A friend of his, a business coach, suggested looking for someone with project management experience; Joe then saw Jess’ post about collaboration when her old colleague Rob commented on it.
-Joe’s a friend of Rob and trusts him, so a connection with Rob gives Jess extra credit.
+A friend of his, a business coach, suggested looking for someone with project management experience.
+Joe then saw Jess’ post about collaboration when her old colleague Rob commented on it because Joe is a friend of Rob’s and trusts him, a connection with Rob certainly gives Jess extra credit.

 It’s not just your network – it’s their network too.